 This bilingual, cosmopolitan city steeped in history comes alive with creativity in the summer months.
 Festivals overlap and the city vibrates with a great diversity of cultural dimensions in music, art, dance, food and comedy.
 Home to four major universities, Montréal welcomes students from all over the world, offering a fun and unique international perspective.
 Business students will immerse themselves in Montréal's international business industry and learn north of the border business strategies.
 Graphic Design and Filmmaking students can immerse themselves in one of the world's most creative and cutting edge arts communities.
-Students interested in exploring game design will be surrounded by a hub of the industry and taught by industry professionals.
 Along with all of this, you can develop and/or expand your French skills.
-Put aside your textbooks and learn from the experts!

 Learn more about the Montreal Summer Experience:

 - Academic Experience